treeverse/lakeFS/docs/quickstart/add_data.md

    # upload: ./foo.txt to s3://example-repo/main/foo.txt
    ```

-1. Back in the lakeFS UI we are able to see our file in the *Uncommitted Changes* tab.
+1. Back in the lakeFS UI, we are able to see our file in the *Uncommitted Changes* tab:

    ![Object Added]({{ site.baseurl }}/assets/img/object_added.png)